knocean/ontofetch/README.md

 ontofetch only accepts options at this time (no args):

-	$ ./ontofetch --dir obi --purl http://purl.obolibrary.org/obo/obi.owl
+	$ ./ontofetch --dir obi --url http://purl.obolibrary.org/obo/obi.owl

 (You can compress the created directory by adding a `--zip` flag)

-This will create a directory 'obi'\* and download the ontology at the given PURL to it.
+This will create a directory 'obi'\* and download the ontology at the given URL to it.
 The following files are also generated:
   * `obi-element.owl` - XML output of just the owl:Ontology element
   * `catalog-v001.xml` - allows Protègè to load local import files\*\*
   * `catalog.edn` - a running report of all ontofetch operations made in that directory